cesanta/mongoose/docs/c-api/http.h/mg_connect_http.md

                                         const char *post_data);
 ---

-Helper function that creates outbound HTTP connection.
+Helper function that creates an outbound HTTP connection.

 `url` is a URL to fetch.
-It must be properly URL-encoded, e.g. have no spaces, etc. By default, `mg_connect_http()` sends Connection and Host headers. `extra_headers` is an extra HTTP headers to send, e.g.
+It must be properly URL-encoded, e.g. have no spaces, etc. By default, `mg_connect_http()` sends the Connection and Host headers. `extra_headers` is an extra HTTP header to send, e.g.
 `"User-Agent: my-app\r\n"`.
-If `post_data` is NULL, then GET request is created.
-Otherwise, POST request is created with the specified POST data.
+If `post_data` is NULL, then a GET request is created.
+Otherwise, a POST request is created with the specified POST data.
 Note that if the data being posted is a form submission, the `Content-Type` header should be set accordingly (see example below).